vladak/pirig/weatherpi.md

 ### 502 gateway problem in Grafana

 After adding data source to Grafana, it complained (502 gateway error) about it.
 I had to change data source configuration in Grafana to use `127.0.0.1` instead of `localhost` and then it started working.

+### Setup PagerDuty alert channel and notifications

+Copy the *Integration Key* from the PagerDuty web interface.